Comerica Bank's Texas Index Ticks Higher

 Comerica Incorporated (NYSE: CMA) is a financial services company headquartered in Dallas, Texas, and strategically aligned by three business segments: The Commercial Bank, The Retail Bank, and Wealth Management.
 Comerica focuses on relationships, and helping people and businesses be successful.
 In addition to Texas, Comerica Bank locations can be found in Arizona, California, Florida and Michigan, with select businesses operating in several other states, as well as in Canada and Mexico.
 Comerica reported total assets of $88 billion as of Dec.
 31, 2020.

-To subscribe to our publications or for questions, contact us at [email protected]ica.com.
+To subscribe to our publications or for questions, contact us at [email protected]ca.com.
 Archives are available at http://www.comerica.com/insights.
 Follow us on Twitter: @Comerica_Econ.

 SOURCE Comerica Bank